Tools4everBV/HelloID-Conn-Prov-Target-Sap-SuccessFactors/README.md

 ---
 ## Getting started

 By using this connector you will have the ability to update identities from the SAP SuccessFactors system.
 Since we won't create employees with a target connector the create action is just an update.
 Also, because of this, there is only one action with can be used for the create and the update.
 And there are no enable, disable and delete ations.

+### Remarks

+- When using create.ps1 for updating the username, it's required to have the username mapped to a customfield in the PerPersonal endpoint.
+- CreateV2.ps1 uses the User endpoint for updating the username.
+Additional permissions are needed for the API User/Key within the SAP environment

 ### Prerequisites